 If you feel the need to have lunch, there are many wonderful restaurants at the Piazza San Marco before crossing the world famous Rialto bridge!
 Don’t forget to take a few minutes to wander the stalls of the Rialto Market on the far (S. Polo) side.
 When you’re done, move on south towards the Scuola Grande di San Rocco.

-Visit Academia Galleries for it’s remarkable collection of paintings by the Old Masters of Italy – Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
-If you’re a lover of the arts, this is not to miss.
+Visit Academia Galleries for its remarkable collection of paintings by the old masters of Italy – Titian, Tintoretto, Giovanni Bellini, Paolo Veronese, Paolo Veneziano, Giorgione, and Carpaccio.
+If you’re a lover of the arts, you can’t afford to miss this.

 Scuola Grade di San Rocco